Sierra410/Sierra410.github.io/readme.md

 ### Sensitivity in Video Games

-A lot of video games allow the players to tweak mouse/joystick sensitivity, both to compensate for differences in different hardware, as well as to cather for personal preferences.
+A lot of video games allow the players to tweak mouse/joystick sensitivity, both to compensate for differences in different hardware, as well as to cater to personal preferences.

 In most video games, however, the sensitivity is configured by asking the player